int19h/jbomohi/dict/djanua/comments.md

 I searched for "January" and "February" first and I did not see them, so that is basically why.
 No other reason.
 I am sorry.

+## 2014-06-29T05:44:00Z — gleki (comment 1222, in reply to 1220)

+Re: What about {ianvari} and {februari}?

+krtisfranks wrote:
+> gleki wrote:
+> > What is the reason for ignoring {ianvari} and {februari} that are closer
+> > to the original words?
+>
+> I searched for "January" and "February" first and I did not see them, so
+> that is basically why.
+No other reason.
+I am sorry.

+They were used in jbo.wikipedia.org.